 Søllerød Kro is an institution in Copenhagen.
 The old inn has been around since 1677 – that’s 340 years!
 Since the transformation to a restaurant in 1964, it has always been considered as one of the finest in Denmark.
 Many a head chef has passed through the doors.
 Michel Michaud, Francis Cardeneau, Paul Cunningham, and Jakob de Neergaard to name a few.
 Unlike many other classical restaurants, Søllerød has managed to evolve as time has passed.
 Even though it’s still very conservative in its appearance, especially the interior, the food is definitely up to date in 2017.
 That’s thanks to the current head chef, Brian Mark Hansen, who’s brilliant palate, solid technical skills, and an eye for aesthetics has defined the excellent cooking at Søllerød Kro since 2013.
 While Mark Hansen is still honoring the French cuisine, he also manages to unite it with modern cooking techniques and exciting new flavors.
 Since 1999, Søllerød Kro has also had one of the most passionate and beloved restaurant managers.
 The host, as he prefers to call himself, is a leading star in Scandinavia (and perhaps among the world elite).
 I am talking, of course, about Jan Restorff.
-The man, the myth, the legend, who just happens to be celebrating his 50th birthday today.
-Congratulations!
+The man, the myth, the legend.

 A Warm Welcome from Jan Restorff